 Risk management is a critical function for any business entity in the course of managing traditional risks and risks expected as a result of rapid changes around the world due to uncertainties in economic, political, environmental or health aspects.
 The COVID-19 pandemic and consequences thereof have demonstrated these risks.

-There are several accredited international risk management bodies, e.g. the UK-based Institute of Risk Management (IRM), where each body issues its own standards that govern the design of risk management systems.
+There are several accredited international risk management bodies, e.g. the UK-based Institute of Risk Management (IRM), where each body issues its own standards that govern the design of risk management framework.
 It is noteworthy that all these standards constitute best global practices.
 However, if the regulators’ instructions define specific requirements, then such instructions shall prevail over the international standards.

 “The company organizational structure as approved by the Board of Directors shall have an independent risk management department/ office/ unit, which shall primarily measure, monitor, and mitigate all types of risks encountered by the company in accordance with the following: